falcema/descartia/README.md

 ```html
 <link rel="stylesheet" type="text/css" href="descartia.style.css">
 ```
-`descartia.js` calculates scrollable length from height of `.d-page`.
-All child elements of `.d-page` should be `position: static;` (default of position).
-In the case of using 'fixed' or 'absolute', proper height value must be applied to `.d-page` before descartia.js execution and after every resize event. (not recommended)
+`descartia.js` calculates scrollable length from height of `.d-table`.
+All child elements of `.d-table` should be `position: static;` (default of position).
+In the case of using 'fixed' or 'absolute', proper height value must be applied to `.d-table` before descartia.js execution and after every resize event. (not recommended)